 Address: 194 Elizabeth St, New York, NY

 With all the rooftop bars in New York City catered to party-animals you might be wondering where to go when you just want an easy night.
 My suggestion is to visit Rooftop Reds in the Brooklyn Navy Yard, one of the best wine bars in NYC.
-And luckily you don’t have to be a sailor to get in. ?

 The nearly 15,000 square foot rooftop is home to 42 planters that have been designed to work in the city (it’s like our own, mini Napa Valley).
 And unlike other wine bars in NYC that ship in their product, at Rooftop Reds you’re among the same grape vines that helped make the wine in your glass.